 - Reorganize and rename your scenes

-A coherent order and explicit names of your scenes will ensure a good user experience.
+A coherent order and explicit names of your scenes optimizes the user experience.

 - Create navigation points (hotspots)

-Right-click in the image and choose the scene linked to this hotspot.
+Right-click in the image and choose the scene you want to link to this hotspot.
 If needed, create other hotspots and/or information points to complete your virtual tour 360.

 - Share your 360° virtual tour